Johann Jacob Rambach

-Johann Jacob Rambach, also Johann Jakob Rambach (born 1693 in Halle, Germany; died 1735 in Giessen) was a Lutheran theologian and hymn writer.
+Johann Jacob Rambach, also Johann Jakob Rambach (born 1693 in Halle, Germany; died 1735 in Giessen) was a German Lutheran theologian and hymn writer.

 Life

 Rambach was the son of Hans Jakob Rambach, a cabinet maker.
 For a time, he trained with his father, but then attended the University of Halle as a student of medicine, before becoming interested in theology.
-In 1723 he was appointed as an adjunct of the theological faculty, and in 1927, after August Hermann Francke's death, a professor.
+In 1723 he was appointed as an adjunct of the theological faculty, and in 1727, after August Hermann Francke's death, a professor.
 After earning a Doctor of Divinity in 1731, he was appointed the first professor of theology at University of Giessen.
 He was offered a professorship at the University of Göttingen, but decided to remain in Giessen.
 He died of fever 1735.

 Rambach's hymns are still in use in German and some have passed into English use.

 He married twice, first, in 1724 to a daughter of his colleague, Joachim Lange.
 After her death, he remarried in 1730.
 His daughter Johanna Dorothea married Conrad Caspar Griesbach, the father of Johann Jakob Griesbach.
 One of his other daughters married Johann Christian Dietz, who was also a professor at Giessen.